Ammar8207/cybersecurity-labs/thm/soc-l1-alert-reporting.md

 **Platform:** TryHackMe

 ## What It Covered
-How to properly document, report, and escalat high-risk SOC alerts.
+How to properly document, report, and escalate high-risk SOC alerts.

 ## What I Learned